LawMux/Art_Stamp/README.md

 So, as indicated in the lower portion, why not always add a chunk at creation, I call the vLIC chunk (i.e., "verify licensing").

 vLIC is just JSON text including two portions:  a) a metadata preamble; and b) the timestamp digest of the metadata preamble.
 Now, the PNG will "self authenticate" to any downstream recipient.
 The metadata preamble includes a base64 copy of the image being authenticated (before you cry "bloat!" where this is identical with the data in the IDAT, I believe the compression reduces it to a pretty trivial size.
 Admittedly, that may not be true if IDAT is subsequently modified).

+The artist doesn't <i>have</i> to include the vLIC in the published file if they're worried about bloat, so long as they retain their own copy for use in takedown requests.
+As discussed below, though, having vLIC in the file may simplify things.

 ## Deployment Walkthrough